Lockdowns and Collateral Damage

 Does the Great Barrington Declaration advocate for “Letting the virus run free”?

 No, that is a false characterization, as it advocates the opposite.
 The central tenet of the declaration is Focused Protection, where older people and other high-risk groups are better protected than they have been, to ensure that they are not exposed to the virus.
 Neither does it encourage intentionally exposing anyone to the virus.
 Letting children and young adults live their lives without lockdown restrictions does not mean that we are letting them die from the virus, just like we do not accuse politicians for letting people die in car accidents when a new road is built.
-On the contrary, we reduce the considerable collateral damage done by the lockdowns to a group of people who face more danger from lockdown than do from COVID-19.
+On the contrary, the GBD reduces the considerable collateral damage for less vulnerable people who face more danger from lockdown than they do from COVID-19 infection.

 For COVID-19, what percent of the population needs to be immune to have herd immunity?